Section Navigation

 Homework policy:

-Homework is set at least once per term and will primarily be in the form of a set reading with a short comprehension task.
+Homework is set at least twice per term and will primarily be in the form of a set reading with a short comprehension task.

 Clubs/ Enrichment opportunities:

 There are a variety of enrichment opportunities available for students with an interest in History.
-These include a lunch time reading club, public lectures, and a new afterschool archaeology club.
+These include a lunch time reading club and public lectures.

 Extended study suggestions and reading lists: